How to Develop an Android App: All Points you Should Consider

 App size takes up memory in the local storage of a smartphone device.
 It also affects the battery and data consumption.

-To be device-friendly with different hardware and software, you need to develop an app of an optimal size – not too large, to be specific.
+To be device-friendly with different hardware and software for Android app development, you need to develop an app of an optimal size – not too large, to be specific.

 But again, that depends on the features you are offering.
 A high-magnitude app with a comprehensive scope will definitely have a larger size than a basic app with single functionality.

-Version: While developing your app, you need to consider the target audience still using older versions of Android.
-Google suggests you use Android Support Library to figure out which Android versions your app works well with.
+While developing apps for Android, you need to consider that the target audience still uses older versions of Android.
+Google suggests you use the Android Support Library to determine which Android versions your app works well with.

 How To Develop An Android App